Gantry Plaza State Park: History

 The park first opened in May 1998 and was expanded in July 2009.
-The park is being developed in stages by the Queens West Development Corporation.
+The park was developed in stages by the Queens West Development Corporation.
 The original section of Gantry Plaza State Park was designed by Thomas Balsley with Lee Weintraub, both New York City landscape architects, and Richard Sullivan, an architect.
 Stage 2, the new 6 acre section of the park, was designed by New York City landscape architecture firm Abel Bainnson Butz and the first phase of Stage 2, Hunter's Point South Waterfront Park, opened to the public in 2009.
 The second phase of Hunter's Point South Waterfront Park, opened in June 2018.